arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_modules_flush.md

 @RESTBODYPARAM{requests,string,optional,string}
 One of the possible log levels.

+@RESTBODYPARAM{restore,string,optional,string}
+One of the possible log levels.

 @RESTBODYPARAM{rocksdb,string,optional,string}
 One of the possible log levels.

+@RESTBODYPARAM{security,string,optional,string}
+One of the possible log levels.

 @RESTBODYPARAM{ssl,string,optional,string}
 One of the possible log levels.

 @RESTBODYPARAM{startup,string,optional,string}
+One of the possible log levels.

+@RESTBODYPARAM{statistics,string,optional,string}
 One of the possible log levels.

 @RESTBODYPARAM{supervision,string,optional,string}